adityahase/adityahase.github.com/README.md

 I can't blame anyone else as I am the source of all these problems.
 I am trying to fix my own performance issues, if it works then the rest would hopefully fall in place.

-I don't have anything to ask of my teammates.
-If I can't do this alone, I can't do it with 5 more engineers either.
+I don't have anything more to ask of my teammates.
+Most of the problem are bottlenecked at my end, and I have to solve them on my own, if I can't do this alone, I can't do it with 5 more engineers either.

 ## Strategy
 This is extremely overrated.
 How you do anything is how you do everything.